sternenseemann/spacecookie/README.md

 	spacecookie /path/to/spacecookie.json

 Spacecookie runs as a simple process and doesn't fork or write a PID file.
-Therefore you'll need to use a supervisor to run it as a proper daemon.
+Therefore it is very simple to use a supervisor to run it as a proper daemon.

 ### With systemd